 Step #3: Walk up to the entrance to El Chiflon

-Walk about 1 kilometer (about 10 minutes) to park gate.
-Here, you will need to pay the entrance fee of 30 pesos per person and you will receive a wristband.
+Walk about 1 kilometer (about 10 minutes) to the El Chiflon Ecotourism Center.
+Here, you will need to pay the entrance fee of 80 pesos per person and you will receive a wristband.

-Note: There are small tuk tuks that can drive you to the park entrance if you don’t feel like walking or are pressed for time.
+Note: There are small tuk tuks that can drive you to the Ecotourism Center if you don’t feel like walking or are pressed for time.
 The walk isn’t bad though, so we skipped this.

-At the actual park entrance, you will show your wristband here, and as you enter, you will see the stunning turquoise waters on your left-hand side.
+At the park entrance, you will show your wristband and as you enter you will see the stunning turquoise waters on your left-hand side.

 Now it’s time to explore!
 The path is paved and has both steps and ramps, making it pretty accessible to everyone.
 (No hiking boots needed!)

 From the bottom to top, expect to spend an hour walking if you want to explore the side trails and take some photos.
-The main waterfall called Velo de Novia, it seems like you’re at the end of the path, but don’t stop there!
+When you reach the tallest waterfall, Cascada Velo de Novia, it seems like you’re at the end of the path, but don’t stop there!
 There are actually 2 more falls to see if you follow the dirt path at the top.

 Note: You will get a bit wet on the top platform, so be sure your camera is okay before climbing up!
 (You won’t be drenched or anything, but it’s good to be prepared!)